-From the architect.
+Text description provided by the architects.
 Ago, a fast growing interim company, was in need of bigger office space.
 They found it in a former telecom building close to the centre of Kortrijk.

 The site is surrounded by large houses, typical for a Flemish residential area.
 The original building was also conceived as a large villa (7 connected units) within a large garden.